melsman/reml-popl24/README.md

-the constraint is there to provide guarantees about allocation races for the underlying implementation of `spawn`, all the functions in `ForkJoin-reml.sml` (`FORK_JOIN`) are implemented using `spawn` and the ReML constraint system is capable of establishing these constraints based on the constraint type provided for `spawn`.
+the constraint is there to provide guarantees about allocation races for the underlying implementation of `spawn`, all the functions in `ForkJoin-reml.sml` (`FORK_JOIN`) are implemented using `spawn` and the ReML constraint system is capable of discharging these constraints based on the constraint type provided for `spawn`.

 ### Parallel Mergesort